November 16, 2020

 Hospital doctor shadowing & global health experience programs.

-If you are interested in becoming a physician assistant, you know that you have certain prerequisites you must fulfill before applying to PA school.
-As a pre-PA student, you must have healthcare experience hours to apply.
+If you are interested in becoming a physician assistant, you know that you have certain prerequisites you must fulfill before applying to a program.
+One of the most important is getting healthcare experience for PA school.

 There are two types of clinical experience that you can add to your application, based on the Central Application Service for Physician Assistants (CASPA) – healthcare experience and patient care experience.